TulioPintoNeto/Flutter-Clean-Architecture/README.md

 ### Dependency Injection: Get It or GetX
 I'm used to developing with the [Get It package](https://pub.dev/packages/get_it) for dependency injection, and since I use [GetX package](https://pub.dev/packages/get) for state and route management I was figuring out if I could use only GetX for everything.

 Well, after some analysis of the GetX documentation, I figured that the benefits of getting rid of Get It isn't worth the cost.
-My opinion is that the Get It have a really quick way to pass dependencies to classes.
+My opinion is that Get It presents a really quick way to pass dependencies to classes.
 For example, if I create the class DoSomethingUseCase and want to pass another class as an instance variable, that I'll call SomeRepository, I just have to do:

 ```
 final sl = GetIt.instance;